moerazem/JUSTOKRs/README.md

 ## Running / Development

+* You can choose to authenticate via Ember Simple Auth - ESA (see https://github.com/simplabs/ember-simple-auth) or via ADFS.
+If you don't have an ADFS server to authenticate to then you should use ESA.
+Ember needs a different set of files for each authentication method - You'll need to run the set_auth_method.sh script with a parameter of either ESA or ADFS - this will copy the files from the /authentication folder to the appropriate Ember folders.
 * Set up the following environment variables (e.g. in your .bash_profile)
   * export OKR_HOME="/Users/user.name" NB. it's assumed that the OKR source code will sit in a folder called /src/okr under this path
   * export OKR_EMBER="https://localhost:4200" - the URL of the Ember server